German, Spanish, and English — more on the way.

 Leave with something concrete to improve.

-After a conversation, Tatin pulls out the German worth remembering: grammar fixes, more natural phrasing, pronunciation scores, and the words that need another pass.
+After a conversation, Tatin pulls out what's worth remembering: grammar fixes, more natural phrasing, pronunciation scores, and the words that need another pass.
 The goal is not a streak.
 It is one conversation that went better than the last one.

 • Grammar corrections with a short why